 Are public authorities required to keep records of information requests received and responses provided, including refusals?
 Is there a separate body that oversees matters of access to information?

 49. The Information Protection Act provides that all public authorities must draw up their internal rules of procedure for fulfilling requests for public information.
-The so-called National Data Protection and Information Freedom Authority (Authority from now on) has to be informed on an annual basis of all requests refused as well as the reasons for refusal.
+The so-called National Data Protection and Information Freedom Authority (Authority) has to be informed on an annual basis of all requests refused as well as the reasons for refusal.

-The Authority which was established on the 1th of January 2011 is an autonomous state service, decreed independent by the Information Protection Act, is only subservient to the law, may not be ordered in its scope of duties, and fulfils its tasks independently from other services and their influence.
-New duties for the Authority may only be decreed by law.

-As per the Information Protection Act the Authority facilitates the uniform utilization of regulations, issues proposals for data tenders, investigates incoming notifications and manages the data protection register.
-Any person who considers any impairment of his rights of information protection or access to public information may apply to the Authority.
-The Authority may reject the application without any investigation if the case is sub judice, or if a legally binding decision was issued earlier in the issue.
-No person can be penalized for recourse to the Authority.
+Paragraph (3) of Article VI. of the Fundamental Law stipulates that the implementation of legal rule concerning the protection of personal data and the access to information shall be supervised by an independent authority created under the scope of a cardinal act.
+The duties of this independent authority shall be fulfilled by an autonomous administrative body, the Authority.
+The Fundamental Law came into force on 1 January 2012.
+The Authority is independent only the Information Protection Act and the Fundamental Law can stipulate tasks for that, it cannot be ordered in its scope of duties by other services.
+New duties for the Authority can only be prescribed by law.

+As per the Information Protection Act the Authority facilitates duties related to fulfilment of the right to access to information laid down in the Act such as (among others):

+• may propose new regulations, modification to existing ones and offers comments on regulation drafts concerning its core duties;

+• may publish general recommendations to certain data managers;

+• may initiate inspections based on notifications;

+• in case of legal infringement or the direct possibility of legal infringement concerning the right of access to information of general interest and information public by general interest may notice the data manager to remedy the infringement or cease the possibility of thereof;

+• may turn to court with legal infringements concerning information of general interest and information public by general interest.

+It must be stressed, that anyone has the right to request the initiation of an inspection by the Authority free of charge in accordance with the Information Act.
+The Authority may initiate such inspections if in its opinion legal infringement has occurred in connection with the right to access to information of general interest and information public by general interest, or the direct possibility of such exists.

+The Information Acts states that no person can be penalized for recourse to the Authority.
+The identity of the person issuing the notification may only be revealed by the Authority if in its absence the inspection could not be carried out.
+If the person issuing the notification requests this, his/her identity cannot be revealed even if the inspection cannot be carried out in the absence of such information.

-Article 4, paragraph 3, point c) (confidential information)
+Article 4, paragraph 3, item c) (confidential information)

 Can materials that serve as a basis for an administrative decision be considered confidential?

-50. Under the Information Protection Act, preparatory materials of an administrative decision automatically remain confidential for 10 years.
-Confidentiality may be suspended – after carefully weighing the weight of the public interest that is tied to the confidentiality of the data- by the head of the organization concerned, in view of the public interest served by the disclosure.
-Access to such a document within the 10-year deadline can be refused if it is likely to jeopardize the lawful or impartial operation of the authority concerned, in particular the free expression of professional opinion in the preparatory phase.
-Specific legislation may lay down a shorter time period for administrative confidentiality.
+50. Under the Information Protection Act, information of public interest cannot be accessed,